 Forum for All is offered to all in the congregation who wish to join

 Nadene Lautenschlager, Chair & Karna Sandok, Elder Liaison

 Finance and Stewardship Committee – Working with the treasurer, Angela Edblom, the Stewardship & Finance Committee is responsible for the oversight of the day-to-day finances of FPC’s ministry and for developing the annual budget, subject to session approval.
 In addition, the Stewardship Committee seeks to educate the congregation on our call to be faithful stewards of God’s ministry here at FPC year round and during the annual fall financial campaign.

 Green Team Committee– This team of volunteers works to keep the congregation and committees of the church informed about earth friendly, eco-justice concerns.
 The committee’s mission is to serve the congregation, in such ways that Care for Creation becomes part of the ethos of the life of First Presbyterian, and through modeling, extends to our family and community friends.
-Members plan Adult Forums, Children’s Discovery Times, and bulletin and newsletter green tips to advocate for sustainable practices we might all consider.
+Members plan Forum for All, Children’s Discovery Times, and bulletin and newsletter green tips to advocate for sustainable practices we might all consider.
 The FPC Green Team worked cooperatively with other agencies in town to develop the Growing Together Community Gardens, on church property generously leased by FPC.
 Additional members are welcomed to join us at any time.

 Membership Committee– The Membership Committee welcomes visitors to our church and oversees fellowship opportunities for the congregation.
 Some of their many duties include: care of Friendship Pads in sanctuary, taking mugs to visitors.

 Debbie Zdor-North, Chair & Clay Bernick, 2nd Elder

 Nominating Committee – This committee nominates potential officers for Deacons and Session.
 If you wish to recommend the name of a church member to serve with Deacons or Session contact: